 \begin{rk} Pingali \cite{Pin20} introduced another concept of positivity called the $\MA$-positivity.
 We say that $h \in \Herm(E)$ is $\MA$-positive if if for all $a'' \in \Omega^{0,1}(\End(E))$, the $(n,n)$-form

 is positive at all points on $X$ where $a'' \neq 0$.
-He showed that the $\MA$-positivity implies the Griffith positivity \cite[Lemma 2.4]{Pin20}.
-So Proposition \ref{J-positivity and J-Griffith positivity} can be viewed as the $J$-analogue of this result.
-Also, from the definition, it is clear that the $J$-positivity (resp. $J$-Griffith positivity) implies the $\MA$-positivity (resp.
-Griffith positivity). \end{rk}
+He showed that the $\MA$-positivity implies the Griffiths positivity \cite[Lemma 2.4]{Pin20}.
+So Proposition \ref{J-positivity and J-Griffiths positivity} can be viewed as the $J$-analogue of this result.
+Also, from the definition, it is clear that the $J$-positivity (resp. $J$-Griffiths positivity) implies the $\MA$-positivity (resp.
+Griffiths positivity). \end{rk}